-Honors Classes and Other Ways to Earn Credit
+Honors Classes and Other Ways That You Can Earn Honors Credit:

-Honors students must earn Honors credit each semester until their 22 hours in Honors are complete.
-Sections I. II. and III are requirements to graduate in cursu honorum:
+The Basics: Honors students must earn Honors credit each semester until their 22 hours in Honors are complete.

 I. The first required course is HONORS 1010 Introduction to Honors (1 cr):